lablup/backend.ai-docs-webui/docs/model_serving/model_serving.rst

    placed on a single physical node or virtual machine.
 -  Multi Node: When running a session, one managed node and one or more worker nodes are split across multiple physical nodes or virtual machines.
+-  Variable: In this section, you can set environment variable when starting a model service.
+   It is useful when you trying to create a model service using runtime variant. some runtime variant needs certain environment variable setting before execution.

 Before creating model service, Backend.AI supports validation feature to check whether execution is available or not(due to any errors during execution).